-One of the most important parts of renting your property out in the Mammoth Lakes area is making sure your home is compliant with TOT (Transient Occupancy Tax) guidelines, including have your property inspected by a licensed Airbnb home inspection service who understands what is needed in order to rent your property out safely and according to what the local city is requesting.
+One of the most important parts of managing your short term rental in the Mammoth Lakes area is making sure your home is compliant with TOT (Transient Occupancy Tax) guidelines, including have your property inspected by a TOT Compliance Airbnb home inspection service who understands what is needed in order to rent your property out safely and according to what the local city is requesting.

 Below is a list of what the city of Mammoth Lakes currently requires in order for your property to be successfully listed as a nightly rental such as Airbnb or VRBO.

 Do you need a licensed home inspection service to review your home for these items?
 Feel free to contact us at (760) 965-3203 for a free quote.
 Click here for the list of items needed (outlined below) to use for yourself.